Advertising codes of practice

 - political advertising

-Broadcast media (eg TV, radio)
+Broadcast media (for example TV, radio)

 As well as setting standards about accuracy and honesty businesses must stick to, they also have rules about things like scheduling.